 Saskatoon Kendo Club does not run a separate program for kids.
 All students are taught in the same class.
 Minimum age to join kendo is 12.

 Saskatoon Kendo Club accepts new beginners in September and January.
 We accept new members who have kendo experience at any time.
-Registration for the 2020 fall term is now closed for beginners.
-We will be taking in new members again in January 2021.
+Registration for the 2022 winter term will begin in January.

 You will be expected to purchase a shinai (practise sword) for $40.00.
 After a month or so, you will be expected to purchase a uniform for about $100.
 You will begin to wear armour sometime in the first year.
 The armour is available for rent from the club at a rate of $20/term.